muehlenb/BlendPCR/Readme.md

 ## Pre-built Binaries
 If you only want to test the BlendPCR renderer, without editing the implementation, we also offer pre-built binaries:
+- [Download Windows (64-Bit), main branch](https://cgvr.cs.uni-bremen.de/papers/icategve24/builds/blendpcr_win64_main.html), without CUDA for all graphic cards (approx. 60-80 fps²).
-- [Download Windows (64-Bit)](https://cgvr.cs.uni-bremen.de/papers/icategve24/builds/blendpcr_win64_current.html), without CUDA for all graphic cards.
+- [Download Windows (64-Bit), async_optimized branch](https://cgvr.cs.uni-bremen.de/papers/icategve24/builds/blendpcr_win64_async_optimized.html), without CUDA for all graphic cards (approx. 80-120 fps²).
+Optimized by asynchronious uploading point clouds to GPU and only processing them when changed.
+Currently, the high resolution version **BlendPCR (HR)** is **not** implemented in this branch.

+²: Using 7 Microsoft Azure Kinects at 3580x2066 screen resolution on NVIDIA GeForce 4090 RTX (OpenGL 3.3 only implementation).

 ## Build Requirements